FederatedAI/FATE/doc/federatedml_component/shap.md

 # Explainable Federated Learning

-Understanding why a model makes a certain prediction and how a feature value contributes to the predict result are as the same importance as training a accurate model.
+Understanding why a model makes a certain prediction and how a feature value contributes to the predict result are as the same importance as training an accurate model.
 For a better understandingof trained federated models, in FATE-1.8 we provides a brand new module 'Model Interpret' which offers novel model-interpretation algorithms specifically designed for federated machine learning.
 We initially tried to develop several algorithms to implement interpretation algorithms on federated learning.